-Decision Table expressions, organized into rules indicating which output entry applies to a specific set of input entries.
+Summarized in this table are four distinct types of value expression with references to the Help topics detailing each of them expressions, organized into rules indicating which output entry applies to a specific set of input entries.
 Literal Expression A literal expression specifies the decision logic as a textual expression that describes how an output value is derived from its input values.
 To support simulation and execution, the literal expression can use Javascript functions.
 Boxed Context A boxed context is a collection of context entries, consisting of (name, value) pairs, each with a result value.
 The context entries provide a means of decomposing a complex expression into a series of simple expressions, providing intermediate results that can be used in subsequent context entries.
 Invocation An invocation calls on another model element (a BusinessKnowledgeModel or a Decision Service) to provide a decision result.
 The invocation defines parameters that are passed into the 'invoked' element, providing context for evaluation of its decision logic.
 The decision result is then passed back to the 'invoking' element.